 Physical Well-Being Requirement: Complete at least one of the physical education activity courses with the following prefixes: DNCE, KINA, KINF, KINI, KINL, KINS, KINX with a grade of "C" or better or "CR".

-Reading Competency: This requirement is met by completing one of the following with a grade of "C" or better:
+Reading Competency: This requirement is met by attaining eligibility for READ 100.
+Eligibility for READ 100 can be acquired by completing one of the following with a grade of "C" or better:

-READ 90 Preparing for College Reading
+READ 90 Reading College Texts